learn-co-curriculum/dsc-facebook-prophet-lab/README.md

 ## Introduction

-In the last lab, we learnt how to visualize and manipulate time series data, and how to use the ARIMA modelling to produce forecasts from time-series data.
+In the last lab, we learnt how to visualize and manipulate time series data, and how to use the ARIMA modeling to produce forecasts from time-series data.
 We also learnt how the conclude a correct parametrization of ARIMA models.
 This can be a complicated process, and while statistical programming languages such a R provide automated ways to solve this issue, but those have yet to be officially ported over to Python.

 Fortunately, the Data Science team at Facebook recently published a new method called prophet, which enables data analysts and developers alike to perform forecasting at scale in Python.
 We would encourage you to read [this article](https://research.fb.com/prophet-forecasting-at-scale/) by Facebook explaining how prophet simplifies the forecasting process and provides an improved predictive ability.